 There are some people online with a complete jet black smooth seasoning.
 You can achieve this by wiping it with oil then baking it in the oven for 30 min at 400 degree Fahrenheit.
 Repeat the process until you get your desired finish.
 Just a word of warning, if you plan on using the pan, dont expect it to stay that way.
 It will build up oil and start to look disfigured.

 To maintain the seasoning, it is not recommended to use soap to wash it.
 You can clean off crud by deglazing the pan.
 Just add water to the hot pan and fond should release.
 If that does not get it out, use salt and paper towel as an abrasive.

 If rust should start to form.
 You can remove it by using sandpaper or use a rust eraser.
 Both method will remove it and I recommend that you re season the pan right after.

 Eco Friendly and Chemical Free

 One of the best thing about the carbon steel skillet is the lack of chemical.
 In production, all they really need to do is stamp it out.
 Hence, there is no ptfe or pfoa that will be used to damage the environment.
 You can rest assure that you are not contributing to the carbon foot print.

 De Buyer Mineral B Thoughts

-De Buyer MINERAL B is a industry focused cookware.
+De Buyer MINERAL B is a commercial focused cookware.
 While it does not have the fit and finish of brands like All Clad or Le Creuset, this design is built to last.
-The price is relatively affordable to meet the demands on professional kitchen.
-Carbon Steel is actually one of the preferred choice of cookware among professional chef.
-No matter which one you choose, you cannot go wrong.
+The price is relatively affordable and it meets the demands of the professional kitchen.
+While its not as common as cast iron, you will find it in restaurant all over the world.
+No matter which model you choose, you cannot go wrong.

 I hope you like this De Buyer MINERAL B Review, If you would like to see more, please visit our Pots and Pans Review page.